-Lagos is a historic and lively city that is situated on the beautiful western Algarve coastline.
-As a holiday destination Lagos offers visitors glorious beaches, buzzing nightlife and a charming historic centre, which has retained its character and charm.
-Within the Lagos region is an abundance of varied sights and activities, which makes the city a fantastic destination for tourists who want more than just great beaches for their holiday.
+Lagos is a historic and lively city that is situated on the beautiful Western Algarve coastline.
+As a holiday destination, Lagos offers visitors glorious beaches, buzzing nightlife and a charming historic centre, which has retained its traditional character and charm.
+Within the Lagos region is an abundance of varied sights and activities, which makes the city a fantastic destination for tourists who want more than just great beaches and glorious weather for their holiday.

-For the intrepid visitor, Lagos can be used as a base from which to explore the entire western Algarve and there are numerous enjoyable day trips, easily accessible by public transport.
+For the intrepid visitor, Lagos can be used as a base from which to explore the entire western Algarve and there are numerous enjoyable day trips, many of which are easily accessible by public transport.
 This article will provide an introduction to Lagos, by answering some of the common holiday questions and providing links to further in-depth information.

 Why Visit Lagos, Portugal?

 The Algarve is blessed with a wonderful climate with long hot summers and pleasant spring and autumns.
-The summer months of southern Portugal are characterized by their hot dry weather, with temperatures reaching a maximum of 35C.
-The main tourist season is from June until the end of August and if planning to visit during the height of the summer, always book well in advance as hotels sell out quickly.
-For a list of the best hotels in Lagos please click here.
+The summer months of southern Portugal are characterised by their hot dry weather, with temperatures reaching a maximum of 35C.
+The main tourist season is from June until September and if planning to visit during the height of the summer, always book well in advance as hotels sell out quickly.

 The average weather conditions for Lagos Portugal